oumayb/online_dynamics_control/README.md

 ## 1. Models
 ### 1.1 Train

-First, make sure your dataset folder (the folder containing train and test folders) are in the ``datasets`` folder.
+First, make sure your dataset folder (the folder containing train and test folders) is in the ``datasets`` folder.

 Then, run:
 ````